AIR VICE MARSHAL

 Commander 651 Base Services Group, Sam Ethnan Air Force Base Ikeja and was later redeployed as the Chief of Staff at Logistics Command.
 In January 2019, he was posted to HQ NAF as the DAE, a post he holds untill his appoint as the Chief of Aircraft Engineering, HQ NAF.

 Engr Offr with the NAF detachment at Lungi on the Alpha Jet aircraft between 1991 and 1992.

 Currently Chief of Aircraft Engineering, Headquarters Nigerian Air Force, Abuja.

 DECORATIONS AND AWARDS

 Air Vice Marshal Olatunji’s decorations and awards include:

 Meritorious Service Star (MSS).

-Distinguished Service Star (DSS).
+General Service Star (GSS).